 Can’t decide where you want to go on holiday next?
 The good news is, you don’t have to worry, because we’ve got the inside scoop on four of the best beaches in Europe to help ease your decision making.
-Whether you’re looking for peace and quiet, endless amounts of watersports, or hidden gems that nobody knows about, our four top picks have got it covered.
-Keep scrolling to find out about the best beaches in Europe…
+Whether you’re looking for peace and quiet, watersports, or hidden gems that nobody knows about, our top picks have you covered.
+Keep scrolling to discover the best beaches in Europe…

 Mogren Beach, Budva, Montenegro